szoftveres/RF_instruments/dsp_stm32H7/README.md

 ## STM32H7 analog / DSP / controller

-Generic 480 MHz board with analog and digital in- outputs, SD card and EEPROM storage, and all the services provided by the [OS library](https://github.com/szoftveres/RF_instruments/tree/main/os).
+General purpose board with 480 MHz STM32 MCU, analog and digital in- outputs, SD card and EEPROM storage, and all the services provided by the [OS library](https://github.com/szoftveres/RF_instruments/tree/main/os).
 It can be used as a building block / peripheral controller and DSP platform for analog / RF systems.

 -->> [Schematics](https://github.com/szoftveres/RF_instruments/tree/main/dsp_stm32H7/schematics.pdf) <<--